cym13/cym13.github.io/source/mental_calculations.rst

     Round up and down alternatively at will, it'll generally come out all right.

-So we need 10³¹ years with one HC-200 to crack the key.
-Well, we have 50% chances it's in the first half, but that still amounts to 5×10³⁰ years, or one thousand billion billion billion years.
+So we need 10²² years with one HC-200 to crack the key.
+Well, we have 50% chances it's in the first half, but that still amounts to 5×10²¹ years, or one thousand billion billion years.

 *But that was with one HC-200, what if we put a billion in parallel?*

-We'd still need (`more than <https://en.wikipedia.org/wiki/Amdahl's_law>`_) 5×10³⁰ / 10⁹ = 5×10²¹ years, which is enough time to see through any Windows update in sequence (in case you want a feel of eternity).
+We'd still need (`more than <https://en.wikipedia.org/wiki/Amdahl's_law>`_) 5×10²¹ / 10⁹ = 5×10¹² years, which is enough time to see through any Windows update in sequence (in case you want a feel of eternity).

 Conclusion